A review of eSpatial, a GIS for businesses

 eSpatial provides an interesting approach to GIS.
 They focus on the sales, marketing, and operations aspects.
 Precisely, they aim to help organizations prospect, market more precisely, reduce delivery times, and overall, be more efficient and profitable.
 We tested eSpatial ourselves, and here is our review.

 As part of a welcome industry trend, eSpatial is available as a cloud-based web app. just like CARTO, GIS Cloud, or Mapbox.
-It would not matter if you were on Windows,
+It would not matter if you were on Windows, macOS or Linux.
+It is also available as a fully integrated Salesforce App.
+Read more: Salesforce bets on power of location with MapAnything acquisition

 As all progress is saved online, multiple users can collaborate on a single map, and that is certainly an advantage.
 On the enterprise-class plan, there is even a possibility of controlling access among accounts.